Arcadia-Science/2025-epistasis-dl-quantgen/README.md

 ## Data

-All input data generated for our experiments is reproduced with the simulation scripts
+All input data required to reproduce the results in the pub is generated with simulation scripts.

 ## Installation and Setup